Mackay Court House and Police Station: Heritage listing

 Mackay Court House and Police Station was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The complex which contains the current and former court houses, police residences and other police buildings, illustrates several patterns important in understanding the development of Queensland.
 As the site of a court and police station which developed through the late 19th and 20th centuries in response to changes to legislation, population and the administration of justice, it illustrates the way in which the legal system was implemented and administered.
 This is individually and collectively reflected in the buildings on site.
 The quality of the buildings, in design and material, also illustrates the importance of Mackay as a regional centre, both in the 1880s when sugar was booming, and during the period between the World Wars when Mackay was the fastest growing town in Queensland.
 The 1930s buildings are major examples of buildings constructed as part of the public works program undertaken by the Labor government during the Depression to alleviate unemployment.

 As major public works, the court houses are important in the life and work of government architects JJ Clark and AB Leven, both architects of distinction, who made an important contribution to the development of architecture in Queensland.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

 The buildings on the site and the relationship between them, the fabric and design of the buildings and the extensive documentation connected with them are important because of their potential to provide information on both the city and the law which served it.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The two court houses in particular are fine examples of public buildings of their era and are excellent representatives of the high quality work produced by the office of the government architect.
+The two court houses in particular are notable examples of public buildings of their era and exemplify the high-quality work produced by the office of the government architect.

 The place is important because of its aesthetic significance.

 As substantial and prominently sited public buildings, of architectural merit, they make an important visual contribution to the character of Mackay.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The court house and police complex have had a long connection with the people of Mackay and the surrounding district as the focus for the administration of justice in the area.